AASHISHAG/aashishag.github.io/_posts/2019-6-12-gsoc_week-2+week-3.md

 ### Describe my work briefly

 I am happy to update on my Week 2 and Week 3 progress.
-These two weeks were crucial, I was working on data pre-processing and computing standard 13-dimensional Mel-Frequency Cepstral Coefficients (MFCC) features of the speech data.
+These two weeks were crucial.
+I was working on data pre-processing, and computing standard 13-dimensional Mel-Frequency Cepstral Coefficients (MFCC) features of the speech data.

 ### Kaldi Installation

-This all started with the installation of Kaldi and the requisities.
-Kaldi installation which looks seemingly easy, proved to be quite challenging.
-The documentation is not staright foward.
+This all started with the installation of Kaldi and the requisites.
+Kaldi installation which looks seemingly easy; proved to be quite challenging.
+The documentation is not straight forward.
 I witnessed many errors.
-I re-solved a few errors by referrig stackoverflow and for a few I had to re-install Kaldi all together, which everytime took 4-5 hours to install depeneding on the server configurations.
+I resolved a few errors by referring, and for a few, I had to re-install Kaldi all together, which every time took 4-5 hours to install depending on the server configurations.
 I managed to document all the necessary steps on [GitHub](https://github.com/AASHISHAG/asr-german).

 ### Data Pre-Processing